Central MediaScene 2007

 The Not So Feral Beast

-Club meeting Friday evening, we were discussing ways the media is controlled.
-One approach that
+meeting Friday evening, we were discussing ways the media is controlled.
+One approach that didn't

-didn't really come up, no doubt as it's now so routine, was that used in the Murdoch press and
+really come up, no doubt as it's now so routine, was that used in the Murdoch press and TV empire

-TV empire - the focus on celebrity.
-This is reminiscent of Orwell's 1984 where there
+- the focus on celebrity.
+This is reminiscent of Orwell's 1984 where there are diversions

-spectacle.
-The cult of celebrity also makes journalists and news editors vulnerable to news management
+of celebrity also makes journalists and news editors vulnerable to news management by their subjects,

 And it makes the subjects in turn lose

 their grip on reality - as we've now seen with politicians as well as movie stars.
 Diogenes thought